 At the same time, any arbitration proceeding should be conducted as expeditiously as possible.
 As such, the arbitral rules framework should be sufficiently flexible to allow for a more streamlined process if the parties agree.

-The arbitration process must include customary and reasonable protections against an abuse of process.
+The arbitration process must include customary and reasonable protections against abuse of process.

 To ensure predictability, the process for initiating, conducting, and concluding the arbitration should be clear and should allow for electronic communications by default.